sideci/goodcheck/docusaurus/docs/getstarted.md

 $ goodcheck check
 ```

-The `init` command generates a template of `goodcheck.yml` configuration file for you.
+1. Generate a template of `goodcheck.yml` configuration file for you.
-Edit the config file to define patterns you want to check.
+2. Edit the configuration file to define patterns you want to check.
-Then run `check` command, and it will print matched texts.
+3. Run checking your files, and it will print matched texts.

+See the [commands](commands.md) for more details.

 ## Cheatsheet